 Once upon a time, an unremarkable, 1970s mausoleum-style building sat at the corner of 15th and Rio Grande streets in downtown Austin, Texas, its white stucco façade and unadorned columns casting sharp rectangular shadows in the Texas sun.
 Today, cars slow at the intersection to soak in the beauty of that same building, now restored to its original early 20th-century appearance.
-The story of how the Byrne-Reed House went from eyesore to head-turner has all the makings of a real-world fairy tale.

 Long ago, the house was a turn-of-the-century beauty, designed by C.H.
 Page, Jr., a local “it” architect of his time, and built in 1906 for a prominent local family, the Byrnes.
 Its style might best be described as “Texas eclectic”—with Spanish-style terracotta roof tiles, Richardsonian Romanesque arches, Prairie-style porches, and Art Nouveau friezes tucked under the eaves, it melded many architectural styles, defying true categorization.
 Yet its architect’s attention to detail on many levels, as well as his undeniable desire for beauty, was truly remarkable.
 In 1915, Mrs. Byrne died disappointingly young, and Mr. Byrne moved closer to their daughter and sold the house to the Reed family.